CollinFiske/twitterClone/README.md

-## This is a twitter clone created from an online tutorial for practice in js, nextjs, tailwind, and mongodb
+## This is a twitter clone created from an online tutorial for practice in js, nextjs, tailwind, prisma, and mongodb